 The same goes for the American basset hound.
 But does the citizenship of your basset hound critical concerning its temperament and personality?
 What makes it different from the American version of the breed?
-If you are thinking about keeping one but are not sure if you should get the European or the American basset hound, may this article help you out with the differences of European vs American basset hound.
+If you are thinking about keeping one but are not sure if you should get the European or the American basset hound, may this article help you out with the differences between the European vs American basset hound?

 The Basset Hound Nationality

-There are also some evidence of scent hounds in ancient Greece and Rome, although it is not clear if these dogs have short legs which is a distinct characteristic of the both countries basset.
+Thus, the fact that these creatures were given the sacred burial shows how important these creatures are in their lives.
+There is also some evidence of scent hounds in ancient Greece and Rome, although it is not clear if these dogs have short legs which is a distinct characteristic of both country’s basset.

 The modern-day basset hound can be traced back to Belgium, to a guy named St. Hubert.
-He bred these creatures in the Benedictine Abbey at 1000 AD.
+He bred these creatures in the Benedictine Abbey in 1000 AD.
 The hounds he used came from the Laconian or Spartan hound, a type of scent hound that originated from Ancient Greece.

-A Friend of the French
+A Friend of The French

 Eventually, St. Hubert’s Hounds reached the shores of France.
 According to historians, the modern-day European basset could have come from a breeding defect that was detected in Norman Staghound litters.
 Norman Staghounds came from the St. Hubert’s hounds.
-They saw that unlike the standard bloodhound puppies, the litters produced short-legged ones.
+They say that, unlike the standard bloodhound puppies, the litters produced short-legged ones.

 The European basset became popular among French commoners after the spark of the French revolution.
 Because they could not afford hunting on horseback, the European basset hound is the next best thing.
 Humans can still be fast enough to follow them (thanks to their short legs) as they hunt for food.